-Empress Kay-Li and The Soul Ripper: The Dreaded Sacrifice
+Empress Kay-Li and the Soul Ripper #1: The Dreaded Sacrifice Part One

 THE STORY BEGINS.......